 Click on the image to enlarge the map

-Straddling East and West, the grand cities of Budapest, Prague and Vienna sit amid the spectacular landscapes of Central Europe where the heritage of the ancient Germanic and Slavic cultures produce rich travel experiences.
+Straddling East and West, the grand cities of Budapest, Prague and Vienna sit amongst the spectacular landscapes of Central Europe where the heritage of the ancient Germanic and Slavic cultures produce rich travel experiences.
 The region is home to innumerable historic towns, fairy-tale castles, forests, unspoiled farmland, and picturesque mountain ranges.
-The three cultural capitals, the Jewels of Eastern Europe: Budapest, Vienna and Prague, offer a fascinating insight into the history of Europe's geographical heart.
+These three cultural capitals, the Jewels of Eastern Europe: Budapest, Vienna and Prague, offer a fascinating insight into the history of Europe's geographical heart.

 During this unforgettable journey, we will discover the golden city of Prague, the ancient capital of Bohemia; we'll spend several days in Vienna, one of Europe's most elegant and historic cities; and marvel at the splendor of Budapest, famous not only for its pastries, but also for its countless thermal baths.
 We will enjoy outstanding musical and cultural performances in each of these cities and return with unforgettable memories of having truly experienced the elegance of the Old World.

 The Jewels of Eastern Europe tour will start in Budapest, where we'll experience the best and the most unique aspects of this imperial city.
 We'll take a champagne cruise on the mighty Danube and marvel at the millions of lights twinkling on its riverbanks.
-We'll ride the antique metro, the oldest on the European continent, and a funicular up the Castle Hill.
-We'll see the ancient Buda Castle, once home of the powerful Hungarian Kings, the Castle District, famous for its medieval, baroque, and 19th-century architecture and St. Matthias Church, enjoy the traditional Hungarian cuisine and desserts and a leisurely afternoon at the sumptuous Szechenyi Baths and Spa.
+We'll ride the antique metro, the oldest on the European continent, and a funicular down Castle Hill.
+We'll see the ancient Buda Castle, once home of the powerful Hungarian Kings, the Castle District, famous for its medieval, baroque and 19th-century architecture and St. Matthias Church, enjoy the traditional Hungarian cuisine and desserts and a leisurely afternoon at the sumptuous Szechenyi Baths and Spa.

 The architecturally stunning Budapest is a tour de force of the Hapsburg splendor, with the grandeur of its Royal Palace, the iconic Parliament building and the imposing Hungarian State Opera House reflecting in the Danube.